RemigiuszT/readme/README.md

 # 💫 About Me:
 Second year IT student.
 21 years old.
 Programming in React and python now.
-Working as python, lua and scratch teacher.
+Working as programming teacher.
 Professional dance teacher and creator

 ## 🌐 Socials: